-193. Overall, NCPs rated highly (8.0/10) the continued relevance of the provisions of the Procedural Guidance, signalling that they continue to address the most important issues related to the NCP institutional arrangements and mandate.
-NCPs rated slightly lower (7.7/10) the suitability of the provisions of the Procedural Guidance, notably as regards interpretation of the Guidelines and monitoring of the NCP network.
-166
+Overall, NCPs rated highly (8.2/10) the continued relevance of the provisions of the Procedural Guidance, signalling that they continue to address the most important issues related to the NCP institutional arrangements and mandate.
+NCPs rated slightly lower (7.8/10) the suitability of the provisions of the Procedural Guidance, notably as regards interpretation of the Guidelines and monitoring of the NCP network.
+Delegates, stakeholders and NCPs all pointed to the importance of strengthening the NCP system in light of its uniqueness in the RBC landscape and its importance in the implementation of the Guidelines.

-- 194. Delegates, stakeholders and NCPs all pointed to the importance of strengthening the NCP system in light of its uniqueness in the RBC landscape and its importance in the implementation of the Guidelines. - 195.
-NCPs highlighted the following strengths: valuable tool providing directions and obligations for adherent countries when setting up NCPs; core criteria for functional equivalence are a good basis for measuring NCP performance and engaging with stakeholders on the structure of NCPs; good coverage of the role of undertaking promotional activities for NCPs; identifies steps to resolve issues and handle cases in an impartial, predictable and equitable manner; notes that stakeholder relations are key to the effective functioning of the Guidelines; clear mention of cases involving non-adhering countries. - 196.
-NCPs highlighted the following challenges: need for more guidance on institutional arrangements, in particular on impartiality and conflicts of interest that may arise; need for further clarity on procedural issues related to specific instances such as transparency and confidentiality; evidence thresholds at initial assessment; follow-up process; parallel proceedings; need to address the issue of 'forum shopping' across the network; need for strengthening the role of the WPRBC and its Chair in monitoring of NCPs.
+NCPs highlighted the following strengths: valuable tool providing directions and obligations for adherent countries when setting up NCPs; core criteria for functional equivalence are a good basis for measuring NCP performance and engaging with stakeholders on the structure of NCPs; good coverage of the role of undertaking promotional activities for NCPs; identification of steps to resolve issues and handle cases in a manner that is impartial, predictable, equitable, and compatible with the Guidelines; recognition that stakeholder relations are key to the effective functioning of the Guidelines, and; clear mention of cases involving issues in non-adhering countries.

+NCPs highlighted the following challenges: need for more guidance on institutional arrangements, in particular on impartiality and conflicts of interest that may arise; need for further clarity on procedural issues related to specific instances such as transparency and confidentiality; evidence thresholds at initial assessment; whether to issue determinations; follow-up process; parallel proceedings; need to address the issue of 'forum shopping' across the network; need for strengthening the role of the WPRBC and its Chair in monitoring of NCPs.